Domain privacy after GDPR

 Domain transfer validation

-Some domain registrar require an extra step before initiating a transfer.
+Some domain registrars require an extra step before initiating a transfer.
 They send an email to validate the ownership of the domain to the available WHOIS email address.
 Since the WHOIS email is now masked, you need to work with the new registrar to find an alternative to the email validation.